CppMicroServices/CppMicroServices/documentation/doxygen/MicroServices_StaticModules.md

 Static modules can be used (imported) in shared or other static libraries or in the executable itself.
-Assuming that a static module makes use of the CppMicroServices API (e.g. by registering some services using a ModuleContext), the importing library or executable needs to put a call to the `#US_INITIALIZE_MODULE` macro somewhere in its source code.
+Assuming that a static module makes use of the CppMicroServices API (e.g. by registering some services using a ModuleContext), the importing library or executable needs to put a call to the `#US_INITIALIZE_MODULE` or the `#US_INITIALIZE_EXECUTABLE` macro somewhere in its source code.
 This ensures the availability of a module context which is shared with all imported static libraries (see also \ref MicroServices_StaticModules_Context).

 \note Note that if your static module does not export a module activator by using the macro `#US_EXPORT_MODULE_ACTIVATOR` or does not contain embedded resources (see \ref MicroServices_Resources) you